SURVIVOR’S CHOICES AFTER SEXUAL ASSAULT

 - File a civil suit against the accused.

 your coursework.
 A SBCC personal counselor or your advocate from the Rape Crisis Center

 Back to top

-721 Cliff Drive Santa Barbara, CA 93109-2394 Main Campus Phone: 805.965.0581 © 2014 Santa Barbara City College
+721 Cliff Drive Santa Barbara, CA 93109-2394 Main Campus Phone: 805.965.0581 © 2015 Santa Barbara City College